wildfruits/jekyll-now/_posts/2018-01-26-kdd-features-1.md

 df = df.drop('Correct Step Duration (sec)', 1)
 ...
 ```
 This gives us a dataframe with multiple KC and Opportunity columns corresponding to each KC a student encounters in a student-step record.
-Our goal at this stage is to get a list of each KC each student encounters and the total number of times they encounter that KC, given by the highest Opportunity count corresponding to that KC.
-We will then determine the number of Correct First Attempts that student achieved for that KC and get a ratio of CFAs to total Opportunity count.
-This will be discussed in more detail in the next post.

-**Next time:** We'll use groupby to get counts of the KCs each student encounters and use this to calculate the ratio of Correct First Attempts to total Opportunity count per KC.